stephenquan/build_openssl/README.md

 # build_openssl

-Bash script for building OpenSSL development libraries for iOS and macOS.
+Bash scripts for building OpenSSL development libraries for iOS and macOS.

 This requires an Internet connection and the latest Xcode installed.
-It downloads OpenSSL source code and builds iOS fat library containing iphoneos (arm64) and iphonesimulator (x86_64) targets.
+The scripts downloads the OpenSSL source code and builds OpenSSL library for the appropriate target.

+For iOS, it builds a fat library containing iphoneos (arm64) and iphonesimulator (x86_64) targets.
+For macOS, it builds an ordinary darwin64 library.

 ## Building